-- While he and Anna never get into a bad feud, especially since they are almost like kin, she doesn't like the fact that Colin would reduce her prices and nearly kicked him out for almost ruining her business.
+- While he and Anna never get into a bad feud, especially since they are almost like kin, she doesn't like one thing about him: something he does(she's not sure what it IS, but she IS sure that HE does it) reduces her prices when he's around, and she nearly kicked him out for almost ruining her business as a result.

-- Do not underestimate him for his age and his anxiousness, he is perhaps one of the strongest commanders as his status reduce the cost of his troops and can supply some much troops or even acquire strong troops early that his lack of experience would not matter.
+- Do not underestimate him for his age and his anxiousness, he is perhaps one of the most effective commanders you can meet on the battlefield, because as his status reduces the cost of any forces he acquires, which plays well with either quantity or quality of troops, which helps compensate for his relative lack of battlefield experience.
 It was his talent that helped Blue Moon repel the Black Hole invaders from their lands.

-- With his CO Power, Gold Rush, he calls upon the people of Blue Moon to give more money for the war effort.
-And with his Super CO, Power of Money, he can obliterate armies when he has a lot of money, including Megatanks when being attack by infantrie.
-This can make him a formidable foe, of course, he can be a little too eager with Gold Rush.
+- With his CO Power, Gold Rush, he calls upon the people of Blue Moon to grant him more money for the war effort.
+And with his Super CO Power, Power of Money, he can obliterate entire enemy armies all by himself, if he's rich enough, up to and including Megatanks when being attack by infantry.
+Understandably, these powers make Colin quite formidable, but he can be a little too eager to use Gold Rush on occasion.

-- Despite using money for their own benefits, he doesn't like Kaiba since he can be a total ass about it while he is while nervous but also very kind.
-He does it to give his troops the benefit while he can use money to do whatever he pleases.
+- Despite both parties wielding the power of finance for their own gain, Colin doesn't like Kaiba, because Kaiba is a total ass about it, whereas Colin, while nervous, is also very kind.
+Also, there's the goals: Colin does it to give his troops the benefit while Kaiba does it to do basically whatever he pleases.

-- While many of the rich kids he meets are girls, he sees them all as sister-figures like his older sister, Sasha.
+- While many of the rich kids he seems to run into are girls, he sees them all as sister-figures like his older sister, Sasha.

-- He doesn't like the Reagan siblings or Princess Morbucks who are rich but are total snobs, in which he joined the army to save and serve his country, despite his status.
+- Not very fond of either the Reagan siblings or Princess Morbucks, who are also very rich, but are total snobs, whereas Colin joined the army to save and serve his country, despite his status.

 - He heard there was another Olaf, but this one is a fat Viking.

-- He doesn't approve of Sundowner who want to use war for profit.
-When he gets money, he gain them from the people of Blue Moon so that he has the economic advantage to win his battles and war.
+- Colin doesn't approve of Sundowner, mainly because of his shameless war-profiteering.
+When Colin gets money, it's either from his personal fund or donations from the people of Blue Moon, so that he has the economic advantage to win his battles and end the war.

 - Can be found in the House of Gaming.